21+ Vault

 Helianthus annuus

-Grows 10–12 feet.
-Edible seeds, birds love it.
-Nothing makes a garden more alive.
+Grows 10 to 12 feet.
+Edible seeds, and birds love it.

 Mexican Marigold